imazura/UnityDRP/README.md

-# Unity-DRP by CookingFluor
+# Unity-DRP by ImAzura
-*and LiterallySolar for emotional support :3*
+*and Solar for emotional support :3*
 A basic DRP for unity

 # __Feechjurs__